M2Team/K7Tests/ReadMe.md

 ﻿# NanaZip Test Suite (K7Tests)

-Test suite for NanaZip and related functionalities。
+Test suite for NanaZip and related functionalities.

 ## Usage

-These tests require PowerShell 7.
+These tests require PowerShell 7 and Pester.
 To start the tests:

 ```
 .\run.ps1 -Program K7C.exe